Communication-Efficient Federated Low-Rank Update Algorithm and its Connection to Implicit Regularization: Proof of the Main Theorems

 \subsection{Proof of Proposition \ref{proposition:eigenvalue_hessians}}

+Numerous studies \citep{benaych2011eigenvalues, benaych2012singular, chen2021asymmetry, peche2006largest} have investigated the eigenvalue behavior of perturbed matrices.
+In this proposition, we analyze the limiting eigenvalues of a perturbed random matrix when the perturbation is given by a Wigner matrix and the original matrix has fixed eigenvalues.

 To prove Proposition \ref{proposition:eigenvalue_hessians}, we decompose the eigenvalue analysis into two distinct parts.
 First, we demonstrate that the $i$-th eigenvalues, where $i \in \{p+1, \cdots, P-q-1\}$, converge to the upper or lower bounds of the spectral density of $\mu_N$.
+Here, $\mu_N$ is the limiting spectral density of $\epsilon^R_N$.
 This portion of the proof parallels the approach employed by \cite{benaych2011eigenvalues}.
 Second, we show that the remaining eigenvalues converge to the Stieltjes transformation.
 This part of the proof follows the methodology outlined by \cite{baskerville2022universal}.

 \begin{proof}